WeTransfer/WeTransfer-iOS-CI/README.md

   - Show any failed tests
   - Show all `warnings` and `errors` in the project

-All this is writting in Swift 🚀
+All this is written in Swift and fully tested 🚀

 ### Custom linting
 These warnings are posted inline inside the PR, helping you to solve them easily.